hectorhuertas/.dotfiles/README.md

 ### To Do
 ##### High
-* Prevent pushing to master and applying to prod
+* Prevent pushing to master in important shared repos
 ##### Medium
 * Find a good way to diff things, both git and non-git
   * Try to ditch `icdiff`, `colordiff`, `diff-so-fancy` and such
   * Explore `git difftool --tool-help`
 * Shorcut improvements
-  * Better tmux horizontal/vertical panes shortcut
   * Shorcuts for common folders like xdev, terraform, kube-manifests, dotfiles, .config, etc. Explore using CDPATH
   * Shorcut/aliases to better navigate envs in terraform/kube-manifests
   * Kubectl shortcuts for context and namespaces